MichaelAHood/readmissions-risk-scorer/README.md

-# 4. Training, Testing, Validating, and Deploying a Machine Learning Model
+# 4. Training, Testing, and Validating a Machine Learning Model

 Import the modeling data and do some preliminary checks before we start modeling.